maliput/delphyne_demos/README.md

-# delphyne_gui
+# delphyne_demos

-This is the repository for Delphyne GUI, a front-end visualizer for `delphyne`.
+This is the repository for Delphyne demos, a front-end visualizer for `delphyne`.

 ## Build